My paintings are, in the main, large, sculptural statements.

 The ancient and decaying trees of Savernake Forest are a longstanding fascination.
 Gnarled and rotting ancient trees expose their innards in quasi-biological detail.

-Whilst qualifying as an architect I went to evening classes at Byam Shaw.
-I continued to paint throughout my architectural career in Windsor, but later took a career break to attend Falmouth School of Art, where I obtained a first class honours degree in Fine Art, majoring in sculpture.
+Whilst qualifying as an architect I went to evening classes at Byam Shaw and continued to paint throughout my architectural career in Windsor.
+Later I took a career break to attend Falmouth School of Art, where I obtained a first class honours degree in Fine Art, majoring in sculpture.

 I moved to Devizes in Wiltshire with my family to once again take up architecture.
 Most of my time was spent designing retirement homes, new churches and vicarages for the Church of England, as well as some conservation work across the southern region.

-The only project I undertook in Devizes turned out to be one of the most interesting: the conversion of the large premises that used to house Courts Furnishing in the High Street, next door to what was Springford and Rose (now Spirit dress shop).
+The only project I undertook in Devizes, however, turned out to be one of the most interesting: the conversion of the large premises that used to house Courts Furnishing in the High Street, next door to what was the stationers, Springford and Rose, but is now Spirit dress shop.

-The developer, Peter Triggs, wanted to convert the property into a complex of small shop units.
-However, we uncovered a sixteenth century stone fireplace on the first floor, beautiful beams and other important features including an arched entrance which affected the original plans, considerably adding to the character of this part of the town centre.
+Property developer, Peter Triggs, wanted to convert the rambling old store into a complex of small shop units.
+However, we uncovered a sixteenth century stone fireplace on the first floor, beautiful beams and other historic features including an arched entrance which affected the original plans.
+The result was a new shopping complex that added considerably to the character of this part of the town centre.

-I tried to work part time in order to paint but it was impractical and eventually painted full time in 2007.
+I tried to work part time in order to paint but it was impractical and eventually abandoned architecture to paint full time in 2007.
 Returning to painting late in my career was like going home.
 Looking back I realise I valued the fresh thinking at the AA and still do – even more so!

 As a child, touring Britain on holiday with my parents, I ‘collected’ churches.
 Later, whilst travelling through Europe, impressive Romanesque architecture virtually entered my DNA.
 Their massing, vast spaces, rhythm and sculpture.